johsteffens/mocutsvd/README.md

 ### Custom Memory Management

-If you wish to prevent MocUT SVD from using any memory management, define `MOCUT_NO_MEM_ALLOC` before including `mocutsvd.h`.
+If you wish to prevent MocUT SVD from using any memory management at all, define `MOCUT_NO_MEM_ALLOC` before including `mocutsvd.h`.

 ``` C
 #define MOCUT_NO_MEM_ALLOC